davidrosas0192-cmd/Authentication.MFA/Docs/TWILIO_MFA_IMPLEMENTATION_PLAN.md

 - Method tampering attempts (user A cannot verify user B challenge).
 - Secret leakage checks in logs and responses.
 - Twilio webhook/signature validation if callbacks are used.
+- Verify FIDO2 enrollment cannot be completed by a different authenticated user than the one that created the transaction.

 ## Implementation Order (Execution)
 1. Add entities, configurations, migration for UserMfaMethods and MfaChallenges.